Mountain Path

 The Mountain Path is an English-language quarterly magazine published by Sri Ramanasramam, the ashram founded by the devotees of Sri Ramana Maharshi.
-It was founded by Arthur Osborne.
+Established in 1964, Arthur Osborne, a British devotee was the founding editor of the magazine.
+The magazine is also available as an app.

 Published since 1964, it carries articles and translations by scholars and writers on various spiritual and cultural themes.

-After Artur Osborne death in 1970, his wife Lucia edited the magazine until Viswanathan came along to take it over.
+After Osborne's death in 1970, his wife Lucia edited the magazine until it was taken over by Swami Viswanathan.